AlexRekish/dziwactwa/README.md

 For start the server you must to add the environment variable **_dziw_jwtSecret_**.

-For fast creating blog posts and photos in gallery you can use:
+For fast creating blog posts and photos in the gallery you can use:

 ```
 $ npm run seed.